tdamiano/site/content/home/about.md

 **Please excuse the mess as I work on my new website**

 # Biography
+Hello!

-Tony is PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
-He received a master's degree in Urban and Regional Planning at the Humphrey School and his undergraduate degree in Political Science at Marquette University in Milwaukee, WI.
+I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
+I received a master's degree in Urban and Regional Planning at the Humphrey School and my undergraduate degree in Political Science at Marquette University in Milwaukee, WI.

-He works as a research assistant at the Center for Urban and Regional Affairs (CURA).
-Before starting his PhD degree, he worked the Community GIS Program at CURA providing GIS technical assistance to local neighborhood organizations and nonprofits.
+I work as a research assistant at the Center for Urban and Regional Affairs (CURA).
+Before starting my PhD degree, I worked the Community GIS Program at CURA providing GIS technical assistance to local neighborhood organizations and nonprofits.

-His research interests include housing policy, urban political economy, race and inequality.
-He also has a passion for R, open data, and maps.
+My research interests include housing policy, urban political economy, race and inequality.
+I also love R, open data, and GIS.